FusionAuth/fusionauth-site/site/_posts/2021-06-24-mitigate-acquisition-risks-auth-vendor-excerpt.md

 ﻿---
 layout: advice
-title: What to Do When Your Auth System Vendor Gets Acquired
+title: How to mitigate risk when your auth vendor gets acquired
 description: Authentication is an integral part of your application, and as such the acquisition of your auth vendor isn't like other acquisitions.
 author: Eze Sunday Eze
 image: advice/open-source-vs-commercial/expert-advice-open-source-vs-commercial-auth-providers.png